adhocmaster/wordpress-custom-post-model/README.md

-# wordpress-custom-post-model
+# Wordpress Custom Post Model

-A eloquent class that helps you to create new data models using wordpress custom post types
+A eloquent class that helps you to create new data models using wordpress custom post types.
+Benefits of using this class

+* You make custom wordpress plugins using wordpress post table.
+You mostly don't need to create new tables.
+This is wordpress recommendation.
+Whenever you need a new entity start thinking of a new custom post type.
+It can be a car, an account, a date, etc.
+* Wordpress post table has indices on several fields which are good enough for most common searches.
+* This class does the basic operations and field mappings quite easy.
+You can setup your custom post ORM in a few minutes.
+* This class handles dynamic properties well.
+You can save properties *WITHOUT* even defining them!
+Feels like a schema-less table.

 ## minimal Example